4K Support in NextGen Live

 4K streaming delivers exceptional video quality with four times the resolution of standard HD (1080p).
-Live 2.0's 4K support enables broadcasters to deliver premium viewing experiences for high-end content such as sports, concerts, and premium events.
+NextGen Live's 4K support enables broadcasters to deliver premium viewing experiences for high-end content such as sports, concerts, and premium channels.

 After completing this guide, you should be able to: